Germany’s Merkel vows not to give up on US free trade deal

-BERLIN (AP) — Chancellor Angela Merkel is telling German business leaders that she won’t give up on a free trade deal between Europe and the U.S., and will seek broad agreement on trade at next month’s Group of 20 summit.
+BERLIN (AP) — Chancellor Angela Merkel vowed Tuesday to seek a broad agreement on trade at next month’s Group of 20 summit and told German business leaders that she won’t give up on a free-trade deal between Europe and the U.S.

-Prospects for the planned EU-U.S. deal look poor, particularly after President Donald Trump quit a Pacific nations’ trade agreement.
+Merkel will host leaders of the G-20 powers in Hamburg on July 7-8 amid widespread concern over the Trump administration’s “America first” approach to trade.
+In a speech to an annual German industry congress, she stressed the need to convince others of the advantages of open markets and free and fair world trade.

-But Merkel told an annual German industry congress Tuesday: “I will continue to push for us to move forward here, for us not to put the project on ice.”
+“We will do everything to achieve as broad an agreement as possible on this in Hamburg,” Merkel said.
+“In view of the new American administration that isn’t easy, but we must make the effort nonetheless.”

 Most Read Stories